-Whether you are buying or selling Land, you must know its size.
-The size of the Land can be obtained from the survey plan.
-However, it would help if you involved a professional surveyor to go out and physically measure the Land in the field before you buy (or sell) to avoid any complications.
+Whether you are buying or selling land, you must know its size.
+The size of the land can be obtained from the survey plan.
+However, you should involve a professional surveyor to go out and physically measure the land in the field before you buy (or sell) to avoid any complications.

-A Corner piece plot is usually larger than an ordinary plot.
-The premises are much more extensive than regular plots.
-A Corner Piece is a plot of land located at a road intersection and has a border with at least 2 access roads.
+A corner piece plot is usually larger than an ordinary plot.
+These are much more extensive than regular plots.
+The corner piece is a plot of land located at a road intersection and has a border with at least 2 access roads.
 A lot of people desire cornerpiece plots for several reasons.
 This type of land usually has an extra 3 meters added to the sides close to the streets because of the 6-meter setback for roads.

-Therefore instead of the typical 36m x 18m, the size can increase to 39m x 21m or 36m x 21m.
-As a result of this corner piece plots of Land tends to be more expensive than others in the exact location.
+Therefore, instead of the typical 36m x 18m, the size can be increased to 39m x 21m or 36m x 21m.
+As a result of this, corner-piece plots of land tend to be more expensive than others in the exact location.